 Economic and Environment Section

-The Economic and Environment Section plays a leading role in achieving the objectives of the Economic and Development Pillar in the U.S. Indonesia Comprehensive Partnership.
+The Economic and Environment Section plays a leading role in achieving the economic objectives in the U.S. Indonesia Strategic Partnership.
 The section focuses on a full range of bilateral and multilateral economic issues as well as environmental, science, technology, and health matters.
 It coordinates closely with other U.S. government agencies to promote U.S. economic goals and facilitate economic ties between the United States and Indonesia.

-The Economic Section is divided among three focus areas:
+The Economic Section is divided among two focus areas:

-The Environment, Science, Technology, and Health (ESTH) Unit is responsible for advocacy on a full range of environment, science, technology, and health issues as well as liaison with U.S. government agencies such as the U.S. Forest Service, Environmental Protection Agency, NOAA, the U.S. Fish and Wildlife Service, CDC, Health and Human Services, NASA and others to advance U.S. government interests in climate change, marine conservation, public health, science and technology, the environment, and low carbon economic development.
+The Environment, Science, Technology, and Health (ESTH) Unit is responsible for advocacy on a full range of environment, science, technology, and health issues as well as liaising with U.S. government agencies such as the National Oceanic and Atmospheric Administration, the U.S. Forest Service, the Environmental Protection Agency, the U.S. Fish and Wildlife Service, the Centers for Disease Control and Prevention, NASA, the National Science Foundation, and others to advance U.S. interests in maritime issues, public health, conservation, wildlife protection, science and technology, the environment, waste management, and bio-security.

 Jakarta Library of Congress